enumerbs/Project3-Group6/README.md

 Database type choice: relational database
 - as we are dealing with tabular (structured) data
-- also known as 'SQL', database.<br>
+- also known as 'SQL' database.<br>

 Database product choice: SQLite ( https://www.sqlite.org/ )
 - SQLite supports most of the standard SQL language